hissssst/nebulex_adapters_ecto/README.md

 2. Cache transactions.
 3. Basic queries without patterns.

-Cache eviction strategy is LRU based on the last touched timestamp.
+Cache eviction strategy is LRW or LRU based on the last touched timestamp.

 ## Installation